How Does the Hire-Purchase Act Protect Consumers in Singapore?

 A hire-purchase is a transaction where the hirer pays a certain instalment a month to the owner but enjoys the immediate use of a certain good.
 One example is when you arrange to pay for a car via monthly instalments, such that you get to enjoy the use of the car while still paying a certain sum every month.
 Only when the hirer pay the final instalment does ownership transfer from the owner to the hirer.
 The rights of hirers and owners alike are protected under the Hire-Purchase Act (HPA) in Singapore.

 To Protect Hirers, the Following Requirements Must be Fulfilled:

-- The hire-purchase agreement must contain all the information prescribed in the Second Schedule, such as details of the price, interest rate, date of monthly payment, amount of instalment, number of instalments, processing fees, total payable amount, date of commencement, assignment details, and early settlement details;
+- The hire-purchase agreement must contain all the information prescribed in the Second Schedule of the HPA, such as details of the price, interest rate, date of monthly payment, amount of instalment, number of instalments, processing fees, total payable amount, date of commencement, assignment details, and early settlement details;

 - The agreement must be in writing, and be in English;

 - The agreement must be signed by all parties;

 - A copy of the agreement must be sent to the hirer within 7 business days; and